satvik314/ai_journal/README.md

 This project will help you build a personal AI coach trained on your daily journals.

-Make using Python + Streamlit + Supabase!
+Made using Python + Streamlit + Supabase!